3.6 Integration of young people in the labour market

 In 2023, 29,372,000 euros have been earmarked in the budget of the German-speaking Community for the area of employment.

-For exercising its tasks the job centre has incurred expenditure of 7,838,733 euros in 2021.
+For the implementation of its tasks, the job centre has incurred expenditures of 7,838,733 euros in 2021.

 By 2019 a sum of around 31.5 million euros has been agreed to implement and coordinate the 24 future and 3 horizontal projects of the Regional Development Concept II.
 The Regional Development Concept “Ostbelgien leben 2025” (“East Belgium Life 2025) contains long-term visions that are intended to shape life in the German-speaking Community sustainably, innovatively and inclusively for the population.